Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns have gone 7-3 in their last 10 contests, with a 6-4 record against the spread during that span.
+- The Suns have gone 7-3 in their past 10 contests, with a 6-4 record against the spread in that span.

-- Six of Suns' last 10 contests have gone over the total.
+- In their past 10 contests, the Suns have hit the over five times.

 - Phoenix has done a better job covering the spread when playing at home (22-19-0) than it has in road games (21-19-0).